satishdosapati/solutionbuilder_core/README.md

-# Archai - AWS Solution Architect Tool
+# Nebula.AI - AWS Solution Architect Tool

-**Archai** is an AI-powered co-architect that helps cloud engineers and architects design, validate, and deploy enterprise-grade AWS solutions at speed.
+**Nebula.AI** is an AI-powered co-architect that helps cloud engineers and architects design, validate, and deploy enterprise-grade AWS solutions at speed.
 It bridges human intent and cloud automation with intelligence, precision, and trust.

 ## 🚀 Features